 On a positive note, Sunday is the only day of the week I get to work with my FAVORITE COWORKER, Nikita!
 She works 12-8 and I work 2-10, so we try to take advantage of the six hours we have together and just enjoy the retail experience for what it's worth.
 She's not funny, she's fucking hysterical.
 We were on register one and two together, when a gorgeous man walked through the doors and stopped at the spinning card stand, right by the entrance.

 Simultansouly we whisper/scream "cards!" to each other and erupted into laughter for a solid fifteen seconds.
-Unfortunately, she's miserable there and already has one foot out the door.
-I sent her my resume (I applied for a creepy personal assistant job last year) and we met at Barnes and Noble on Thursday for her to make one and start sending it out.
+We both feel like there's so much more out there in the world for us, so I sent her my resume (I applied for a creepy personal assistant job last year) and we met at Barnes and Noble on Thursday for her to make one and start sending it out.
 I'm going to miss her so much when she leaves.

 Us hiding in the bathroom hahaha

 Today is also Michelle's birthday!!!!
 If you're reading this all the way from New Zealand, I LOVE YOU!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Jezebel made me post these!!